 - I recommend Vellum ($29 per book/$249 for unlimited use).
 Beautiful, simple and intuitive eBook & print formatting with a single click.
-It’s Mac only, but I use it on Windows with MacInCloud ($30 for 30 hours).
+It’s Mac only, but I used to run it on Windows with MacInCloud ($30 for 30 hours).
 The latency made that a little choppy…so I bought a Mac specifically to run Vellum.
 It’s that good.

-- Scrivener ($40 Windows/$45 Mac) and Adobe InDesign ($20/mo) can also format eBooks and print interiors, but are far less user-friendly.
+- Scrivener ($40 Windows/$45 Mac) and Adobe InDesign ($30/mo) can also format eBooks and print interiors, but are far less user-friendly.

-- Ampersand Book Interiors (~$125+ per format) custom eBook/print formatting that matches your cover branding.
+- Ampersand Book Interiors (~$125+ per format) can create custom eBook/print formatting that matches your cover branding.

 - Mailerlite (free up to 1,000 subscribers): cheap, and solid if all you need to send are broadcast emails.

-- Convertkit ($29/mo up to 1,000 subscribers): I use this for my main pen name; well-designed interface and great feature set for more advanced users.
+- Convertkit ($29/mo up to 1,000 subscribers): I use this for all my lists; well-designed interface and great feature set for more advanced users.
 Only downside is price.